jcreek/discord.py-welcome-bot/README.md

 A video explaining how to set up everything except adding the user to a role can be found [here](https://youtu.be/N0NP7BfUFxA).

 **Update November 2019** - Now set up as a docker container to ensure full compatibility as I will not be maintaining this.
-Specific versions of Python and Discord.py are required for this script to work.\
+Specific versions of Python and Discord.py are required for this script to work.

-**Update November 2020** - Added basic install instructions for home computers and generic Linux distros, and how to enable Intents.
+**Update November 2020** - Added basic install instructions for home computers and generic Linux distros, and how to enable Intents. (by [isigebengu-mikey](https://github.com/isigebengu-mikey))

 ## Intents